Vyvanse (Lisdexamfetamine)

 Side effects of Vyvanse abuse

-The FDA highlights specific side effects of Vyvanse abuse, such as enhanced heart rate, accelerated breathing, increased blood pressure, and dilated pupils.
+The FDA highlights specific side effects of Vyvanse abuse, such as increased heart rate, rapid breathing, high blood pressure, and dilated pupils.
 Individuals taking high or frequent doses of Vyvanse may also experience excessive sweating, uncontrolled hyperactivity, tremors, loss of coordination, and gastrointestinal issues.
 Mental health symptoms may include aggression, anxiety, psychosis, as well as suicidal and homicidal ideation.

-Other studies classify the side effects of Vyvanse abuse in a four-phase sequence, each with distinct side effects.
-The first phase of stimulant use is described through increased euphoria, while the bingeing phase is characterized by mood swings.
+Other studies classify the side effects of Vyvanse abuse into a four-phase sequence, each with distinct symptoms.
+The first phase of stimulant use is marked by increased euphoria, while the bingeing phase is characterized by mood swings.

-Additionally, people with chronic stimulant use might develop heightened tolerance to its effects, thus requiring increased doses.
-Common side effects include gastrointestinal issues and cardiotoxicity.
+Additionally, people with chronic stimulant use might develop heightened tolerance to its effects, thus requiring higher doses.
+Common side effects include gastrointestinal issues and cardiotoxicity (heart problems).

-The FDA also outlines specific safety concerns from prolonged Vyvanse use.
-These may include severe heart problems or defects and psychiatric events, such as heightened aggressivity, hallucinations, mania, and psychosis.
+The FDA also highlights specific safety concerns associated with prolonged Vyvanse use.
+These may include severe heart problems or defects and psychiatric events, such as increased aggression, hallucinations, mania, and psychosis.

 Is Vyvanse addictive?

-Vyvanse VS has a high potential of becoming addictive because it creates euphoria, mental focus, and motivation, reinforcing the desire to continue using the medication.
+Vyvanse VS has a high potential of becoming addictive because it creates euphoria - a feeling of excitement or happiness.
+Other effects that individuals may find pleasurable include increased mental focus and motivation, reinforcing the desire to continue using the medication.

-The diminishing pleasurable effects of Vyvanse associated with long-term use may determine some individuals to continue seeking the initial euphoric feeling.
-Therefore, users take Vyvanse more frequently or in larger doses, increasing the risk of addiction.
+The diminishing pleasurable effects of Vyvanse associated with long-term use may lead some individuals to continue seeking the initial euphoric feeling.
+As a result, users may take Vyvanse more frequently or in larger doses, increasing the risk of addiction.

 With prolonged use, the body can develop tolerance to Vyvanse.
-Therefore, individuals may need higher doses to achieve the desired effects.
+This means that individuals may need higher doses to achieve the desired effects.

 Vyvanse vs. Adderall

 Vyvanse and Adderall are central nervous system stimulants used for treating ADHD, but Adderall is made of amphetamine salts.
-The two medicine have distinct immediate and long-term effects, as well as different dosages.
+The two medications have distinct immediate and long-term effects and different dosages.

 AdderallVyvanse